mgold95/mgold95.github.io/about.md

 guitar and singing, working on various side projects, writing, playing any sports (since living in Chicago I've grown particularly fond of beach volleyball and tennis), and following baseball.

-My blog has no real direction.
-It's not really a professional portfolio.
-It's not really geared towards any one topic.
-I just write about what I feel like and hopefully you enjoy reading it.

 Thanks for visiting.

 -- Michael